 - The Divine Lover (Lancelot)

 - Would You Believe (M&S) (published in the U.S. as The Thinking Person's Guide to God, Prima Press)

 - Prayer - The Hidden Fire (Northstone Publishing)

 - Finding the Still Point - A Spiritual Response to Stress (Northstone Publishing)

 - The Mouse that Couldn't Squeak (Oxford)

 - The Terrible Finn MacCoul (Oxford)

-Currently Tom and his wife Susan live in rural Ontario, where they enjoy hiking with their dog, cross-country skiing and swimming in season.
+Tom and his wife Susan lived in rural Ontario, where they enjoyed hiking with their dog, cross-country skiing and swimming in season.